 In-season waivers are the same as redraft, which we already discussed above.
 The primary difference in dynasty leagues is some leagues have year-round waivers (or close to it).
 Even in leagues with a moratorium period, managers will be able to add and drop players throughout most of the offseason.

-You can choose to not have offseason waivers.
-My preference is to put a moratorium on waivers until after the rookie draft, which should ideally be held sometime after the NFL draft, but not too late into the summer.
+For me, I like detaching from after the championship in Week 17 until at least free agency in March, if not until after the NFL Draft.
+My preference is to put a moratorium on waivers until after the rookie draft, which should ideally be held sometime after the NFL Draft, but not too late into the summer.